Spreadsheet Selection

 Performance

 Drag selection is optimized with requestAnimationFrame and DOM attribute toggling.
-During a drag, React state is not updated on every mouse move -- only on mouse up.
+During a drag, React state is not updated on every pointer move - only on pointer up.
 This keeps the grid responsive even with thousands of cells.
+All drag interactions use the Pointer Events API, so cell selection works with mouse, touch, and stylus input.

 Disabling Cell Selection